 - Check out Comedy Warriors online and watch how other champions find ways to laugh in challenging times

-I hope this post has helped you to become a little sillier and to relax a bit more around your friends and loved ones who are not well.
-Perhaps it has helped you to help yourself be a bit more silly throughout your own illness.
+I hope this post has helped you to find ways to become a little sillier and to relax a bit more around your friends and loved ones who are not well at this time.
+Perhaps it has helped you to help yourself be a bit more silly throughout your own illness if that’s what you’re going through.
 If you are in need of more information on humor and healing, simply search online and you’ll get lost reading about all the wonderful research out there to support something so much fun!
 Be well and laugh much!